-The service of an external review is provided by Australian Council for Private Education and Training (ACPET) (Australian Students) or Overseas Students Ombudsman (International Students).
-If the student remains dissatisfied with the outcome of the internal investigation or was unable to resolve the dispute, students will be referred to ACPET or the Ombudsman by the Compliance Officer:
+The service of an external review is provided by the Resolution Institute (domestic students only) or Overseas Students Ombudsman (International Students).
+If the student remains dissatisfied with the outcome of the internal investigation or was unable to resolve the dispute, students will be referred to the Resolution Institute or the Ombudsman by the College:

-Complaints should be marked confidential and sent to:
+Complaints from Domestic Students should be marked confidential and sent to: